bigkwii/cutting-plane-game-2/NOTES.md

 Floating point arithmetic, just the worst...

 I had to rethink and rewrite a lot.
 Good news: It works now!
 More good news: i simplified a lot of code.
 Less than good news: because I simplified so much code, there's a handful of functions that are now deprecated.
 Even worse news: There's a lot of residual Debug logs to get rid off and docs to add.
 Hoo, boy...
 Well That's a job for tomorrow me.
 'Night.

+## WED 2024-08-28

+Did a lot of that said refactor and improved a bunch of visual stuff.
+Sorry for the nondescriptive notes, but I was too far in the zone to type here.
+Well, 'Night!

+## THU 2024-08-29

+Made some improvements to the level loading logic.
+TODO: error handling.

+Gomory cuts are hard to understand but relatively easy to implement.
+However, I need to figure out what logic to follow to click on poly verts.
+In the original demo, the clcking was very finicky and worked around 80% of the time.
+Specially when there where multiple verts very close to each other.

+I don't think it's a good idea to Make every vert a button with a circle shape that can be clicked.
+Instead, the level script should probably handle sending signals to the polygon, which in turn would send signals to the verts.
+This was I send the signal to turn `hover=true` based on the mouse's position.
+I'll give that a try.